misahub2023/Capsule-Vision-2024-Challenge/README.md

 testing dataset.
 ## Results
 ## Citation
-Please using the following citations for citing our work.
+Please use the following citations for citing our work.

 - Challenge ArXiv